-He was also the training pilot of the Company and CAO examiner (TRI/TRE) and had experience of flights in India from 2002 to 2007 and returned to Aseman airline again.
+He was also the training pilot of the Company and a CAO examiner (TRI/TRE) and had experience of flights in India from 2002 to 2007 and returned to Aseman Airlines again.

-Meanwhile, in the past three months, he had two flights to Yasouj airport.
+Meanwhile, in the past three months before this accident, he had two flights to Yasouj airport.